Volunteer in Public Programs

 Summer Camp Junior Counselors– Work with our education team engaging campers with games, hikes, crafts and projects.
 We are looking for mature young adults (ages 14 to 21) who would like to explore opportunities in environmental education, have fun and acquire leadership skills.
 Some experience with camp programs whether in attendance or leading is helpful.
 Deadline for application is May 1.

 When: Weekdays (8:30 a.m. to 3:30 p.m.) in one-week increments from late June to mid-August.
 Minimum commitment is 2 weeks.
-Call Liz Hornbach, Youth Education Coordinator at 610-566-9134, ext.
+Call Liz Hornbach, Youth Programs Manager at 610-566-9134, ext.
 202, or click here to get more information and click here to download a Camp Counselor application form.